Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 Its magnificent over-the-top details and historical significance make it undeniably one of the most beautiful and famous monuments in France.

-Pro tip* With over 10 million visitors every year, there is no doubt that the Palace gets crowded, so to avoid the long queues, buy this time-stamped online ticket to the palace and gardens or book yourself this skip the line professionally guided tour to get the most of your Versailles visit.
+Pro tip* With over 10 million visitors every year, there is no doubt that the Palace gets crowded, so to avoid the long queues, buy this skip-the-line ticket to the palace and gardens or book yourself this skip the line professionally guided tour to get the most of your Versailles visit.

 8. Notre-Dame de Reims